 The genetic disease originated due to the structural or numerical abnormalities of the chromosome called chromosomal aberrations.

-Contrary, the Philadelphia chromosome is a structural chromosomal abnormality in which translocation between the chromosomes 14 and 22, q arm results in the chronic myeloid leukaemia.
+Contrary, the Philadelphia chromosome is a structural chromosomal abnormality in which translocation between the chromosomes 14 and 22, q arm results in chronic myeloid leukaemia.

-Polymerase chain reaction, DNA sequencing, DNA microarray, Genome-wide association studies, Karyotyping and Cytogenetics are some of the tools and techniques used in the identification of single gene as well as multigenic disorders and chromosomal abnormalities.
+Polymerase chain reaction, DNA sequencing, DNA microarray, Genome-wide association studies, Karyotyping and Cytogenetics are some of the tools and techniques used in the identification of a single gene as well as multigenic disorders and chromosomal abnormalities.

 Gene test or DNA test:

-Gene test or DNA test is used to identify mutations at a molecular level associated with the genetic disease
+A Gene test or DNA test is used to identify mutations at a molecular level associated with the genetic disease

 Polymerase chain reaction, DNA sequencing and DNA microarray are the techniques used to find out the mutations associated with genetic disease.